danielsickels/ai-monstropedia/README.md

 Argillite Monstropedia is a codex of AI-generated monsters inspired by classic monster-collection games like Pokémon.
 In the game, Argillite Tamers, tamers collect clay to mold into these creations.
 Each creature is uniquely designed based on AI-generated prompts and follows structured attributes:

 Name,
 Type (Elemental category),
 Move Set (4 unique abilities)

-This project aims to blend AI creativity with game-inspired mechanics to produce a diverse and interactive bestiary.
-It utilizes our proprietary monster generation used within the game; however, this will not be shared here - simply a project to display some of my frontend web-development skills!
+This project aims to blend AI creativity with game-inspired themes to produce a diverse and interactive monster encyclopedia.
+It utilizes huggingface's stable diffusion models to create images for the monsters; however, this will not be shared here.

 This is a boostrap boilerplate Next.js app.